pcdixon/pcdixon/README.md

 Hi my name is Peter.
-I develop in asp.net VB, SQL Server, VBA and Python
+I am an asp.net VB, SQL Server, VBA and Python developer

 <!---
 pcdixon/pcdixon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.